onu22/sovtech/README.md

 (2. Run solution. docker-compose project is set as default and should be used in order to avoid changing port.

 (3. Visit to login: **https://localhost:9100/Account/login** You will be redirected to microsoft to log in.
-NB: you may have to Change port
+NB: you may need to change port if default project is not docker-compose

 (4. Enter username: **sovtechuser@pascal2bhotmail.onmicrosoft.com** and password: Mama6000